 How do you compare?

-It is also, though, perhaps the most underestimated element of financial advice by the general public.
-Retail investors are more inclined to remember the returns of individual stocks – such as this year’s gains from the so-called magnificent seven AI stocks – than how asset allocation laid the foundation for overall risk-adjusted returns.
+Despite being at the heart of every investment strategy, determining over 85% of an individual's investment outcome,1 asset allocation remains the most overlooked element of financial advice by the public.
+Retail investors tend to focus on returns of individual stocks – such as this year’s gains from this year’s top AI stocks – rather than appreciating how asset allocation provides the essential framework for overall risk-adjusted returns.

-Russell Investments’ analysis shows that carefully considered asset allocation which takes into account the needs of an individual can add value of up to 1.2% per annum.
+Russell Investments’ analysis shows that carefully considered asset allocation, which takes into account the needs of an individual can add value of up to 1.1% per annum.

 1 Russell Investments Making Super Personal White Paper 2020